HomeDing/homeding.github.io/concepts/paper03.md

 ## Elements

 Like in the Actor Model the functionality is encapsulated inside the components that have a unified interface to the outer world but differ in the inner implementation.
 This is the concept of the Elements you find in the HomeDing library.

-See [Elements](/elements/index.md) for the list of available element implementations and [Sensors](/sensors/sensors.md) for the list of supported sensors.
+See [Elements](/elements/index.md) for the list of available element implementations that can act as senders and receivers of Actions:

+* [Sensors](/sensors/sensors.md) that can meassure a physical values
+* [Light Elements](/elements/light/light.md) that can control color and brightness of light like LEDs
+* [Audio Elements](/elements/audio/index.md) to can create a sound or play audio
+* [Displays](/elements/display/index.md) to show information on displays

-The common interface is about supporting the life cycle:
+All Elements share a common interface to support the life cycle:

 * creating new elements - static `create()` method, constructor and `init()`
 * configure elements by setting properties - `set()` method